Trade tensions, labor shortages loom over U.S. factories

 Transportation equipment manufacturers said higher raw material prices caused by the import duties would be passed on to domestic customers.
 Though the ISM survey’s prices paid index fell in July, it remained high.
 Seventeen of the 18 industries reported paying more for raw materials in the last month.

+The dollar was trading slightly higher against a basket of currencies .DXY after the Fed left interest rates unchanged as expected.
+Prices for U.S. Treasuries US10YT=RR fell.
+Stocks on Wall Street were mostly lower.[.N]

+The U.S. central bank increased borrowing costs in June for the second time this year and has forecast two more rate hikes by the end of 2018.

 Factories reported a decline in both new and export orders in July.
 Order backlogs also fell last month, but manufacturers hired more workers.
+Production dropped sharply.

 “With ... concerns rising over the impact of tariffs, which could weigh on exports and push up input prices, we suspect that the ISM index will continue to weaken gradually through the second half of this year,” said Paul Ashworth, chief U.S. economist at Capital Economics in Toronto.